 A wedding has many activities that make it colorful.
-From showing up in style to getting your venue perfect, lively programs, photos, foods, etc., there’s plenty to do.
+From showing up in style to getting your venue perfect, with lively programs, photos, food, etc., there’s plenty to do.
 You’re only but one person, and even with a planner, things could go south.
-Hence, it’s important to work with a wedding day timeline for your event.wedding day timeline
+Hence, it’s important to work with a wedding day timeline for your event.

 A wedding day schedule timeline will help you break tasks into bits while working within the right timeframe.
 By the end of the day, you’d have achieved so much with minimal stress.
 So to make things easier, we’ve put together a day of wedding timeline schedule to fit your wedding style.